CharlesLgn/Kameo/readme.md

   <tr>
     <td><b>WebSocket-todo</b></td>
     <td>it has a document explaining the exercise of the web socket app</td>
-    <td>the goal is to add a screen to choose your place in the cinema. if a user select a place it dynamically can't be choose by a user</td>
+    <td>the goal is to add a screen to choose your place in the cinema. if a user select a place it dynamically can't be chosen by a user</td>
   </tr>
   <tr>
     <td><b>WebSocket-correction</b></td>